 We should not automatically assume that contributors from other organisations (such as academics, journalists, researchers and representatives of charities and think-tanks) are unbiased.
 Appropriate information about their affiliations, funding and particular viewpoints should be made available to the audience, when relevant to the context.

 On financial news channels (like CNBC, Bloomberg and Reuters) when fund managers are interviewed about their views on the stock market the presenter will often ask them “do you own the stock?”.
 Sometimes there will be a disclaimer at the bottom of the screen saying the fund manager has a position in the company being discussed.
 This came about after a number of scandals where interviewees had talked up stocks they were long or disparaged stocks they short.
+The principle is clear, if you have skin in the game, you are not a neutral expert.
 There should be a similar protocol for talking heads who are political campaigners.

 Either when they are introduced or on screen at the bottom, it would be helpful if “Tracey Teacher is a Tory activist” or “Professor Boffin is a Communist Party central committee member” was indicated.
 No one is saying they should not be allowed to give their views, we’re just asking that their affiliations should be clearly labelled.
 Otherwise we end up with “news investigations” which are little more than party political broadcasts…